 The slowing momentum and price consolidation near the second peak typically indicate a bearish trend reversal.
 The pattern is commonly seen when an uptrend comes to an end and is confirmed by two last attempts to break below the resistance level.

-How to Identify and Use the Double Top Pattern in Forex Trading?
+How to Identify and Use the Double Top Pattern?

 As we mentioned, a double top is a bearish technical analysis reversal pattern that forms once the asset tests two consecutive peaks followed by a breakout below the support line.
 In many cases, you’ll be able to identify the double top formation by seeing the letter “M” on a trading chart.